Trevbytes/Keys/README.md

 Another interesting unintended feature was left in the site.
 When in the 'Teach Me' function a user can click as many keys as they want as long as the **last key** they played was correct.
 This was left and not fixed as this allows users to add flare to their tune, such as an extra note in Happy Birthday if the receiver of the Happy Birthday tune has a long name.

-This project have been reviewed/tested by a senior web developer.
+This project have been reviewed/tested by an experienced web developer.
 A mentor provided by Code Institute during my studies.

 This project has been peer reviewed/tested within Code Institute's Slack channel.